librasteve/raku-Dan-Polars/README.md

 4. opaque

-In general each raku object such as Dan::Polars::Series or Dan::Polars::DataFrame maintains a unique pointer to a rust container SeriesC, DataFrameC and the containers map to a shadow Rust Polars Struct.
+In general each raku object (Dan::Polars::Series, Dan::Polars::DataFrame) maintains a unique pointer to a rust container (SeriesC, DataFrameC) and they contain a shadow Rust Polars Struct.
 Methods invoked on the raku object are then proxied over to the Rust Polars shadow.

 5. dynamic lib.so

-A connection is made via Raku Nativecall to Rust FFI using a ```lib.so`` dynmaic library or equivalent.
+A connection is made via Raku Nativecall to Rust FFI using a ```lib.so`` dymanic library or equivalent.

-5. data flow
+5. data transfer

 Usually no data needs to be transferred from Raku to Rust (or vice versa).
 For example, a raku script can command a Rust Polars DataFrame to be read from a csv file, apply expressions and output the result.
 The data items all remain on the Rust side of the connection.

-Some use cases are supported - such as using the Rust fast read_csv to import a DataFrame from disk like this:
+Some use cases require data transfer - such as using the Rust fast read_csv to import a DataFrame from disk like this:

 ```
 use Dan;